 Or look at job titles.
 Many companies use titles internally as a way to establish seniority within the organization.
 But titles perform an entirely different function in recruiting.
 On online job boards, titles are the search terms that job seekers use to find work.
 Therefore, your job titles have to match those search terms.

-Datapeople understands what type of content belongs or doesn’t belong in each block, which helps overcome the difficulties inherent to natural language processing.
+Datapeople’s job description software understands what type of content belongs or doesn’t belong in each block, which helps overcome the difficulties inherent to natural language processing.
 (Language is infinite, so narrowing the focus helps.)
 And tailored guidance in each block teaches best practices.
 It also puts up important guardrails and keeps those guardrails up throughout the writing process.

 Job post templates ensure consistency

 Consistency enables your hiring team to measure and improve your job posts.
 It also ensures that you can provide a uniform user experience to job seekers.
-Datapeople’s job post templates help writers from the very start while also putting up important guardrails.
+Datapeople’s job description templates help writers from the very start while also putting up important guardrails.
 So any qualified applicant who finds your job post receives the same great experience.